André Coindre

-André Coindre (26 February 1787 – 30 May 1826), a French Roman Catholic priest, founded the Brothers of the Sacred Heart.
+André Coindre (26 February 1787 – 30 May 1826) was a French Catholic priest who founded the Brothers of the Sacred Heart.

 Life

 Coindre was born in Lyon, France in 1787.
-He attended the École Centrale de Lyon and then the minor seminary.
+He attended the École centrale de Lyon and then the minor seminary.
 From 1809 to 1812 he studied at the Grand Séminaire on the Place Croix-Paquet.
-Fellow students were Marcellin Champagnat, Jean-Marie Vianney and Jean-Claude Colin.
+Some of his fellow students included Marcellin Champagnat, Jean-Marie Vianney and Jean-Claude Colin.

-In 1812, Coindre was ordained at the Cathédrale Saint-Jean-Baptiste de Lyon by Joseph Fesch, Cardinal, Archbishop of Lyon.
+In 1812, Coindre was ordained at the Lyon Cathedral by Joseph Fesch, Cardinal, Archbishop of Lyon.
 His superiors recognized that he had a talent for preaching, so he spent his first six months at the seminary improving his skills.
 His first assignment was as vicar of Bourg-en-Bresse.
-In 1815 the vicar of the archdiocese invited Coindre to join a group of priests who traveled among the parishes giving missions.
+In 1815, the vicar of the archdiocese invited Coindre to join a group of priests who traveled among the parishes giving missions.
 His size and demeanor, as well as his fiery rhetoric, helped convert and inspire a range of people from prisoners to wealthy benefactors.
 He was also named vicar of the Church of Saint-Bruno des Chartreux in Lyon.

-He worked with Claudine Thévenet in establishing in 1815 the Association of the Sacred Heart, which three years later became the congregation of the Religious of Jesus and Mary.
+In 1815, he worked with Claudine Thévenet to establish the Association of the Sacred Heart, which three years later became the congregation of the Religious of Jesus and Mary.

 As a chaplain in the prisons of Lyon, Father André realized that the young detainees had little hope upon release to help them avoid delinquency.
 His mission became the moral, intellectual, and religious development of young orphan boys left in distress by the consequent disintegration of family life in the wake of the Revolution.
 By 1819, Coindre set up an orphanage and trade school near Lyon for homeless boys, and a haven in which young offenders were provided vocational training and Christian formation.

-On 30 September 1821 ten men met Coindre at the chapel of the Shrine of Notre-Dame de Fourvière and made private vows in the chapel there, thus founding the Fratres a Sacratissimo Corde Iesu (Brothers of the Sacred Heart), a Roman Catholic religious community primarily devoted to the of education youth.
+On 30 September 1821 ten men met Coindre at the chapel of the Shrine of Notre-Dame de Fourvière and made private vows in the chapel there, thus founding the Fratres a Sacratissimo Corde Iesu (Brothers of the Sacred Heart), a Roman Catholic religious community primarily devoted to the education of youth.
 The brothers worked in Lyon and in rural villages where illiteracy was rampant.

 He died in Blois, France.
 An ill Coindre fell from a window to his death.
-Following André's death, his brother, François Coindre, ran the organization.
+Following André's death, his brother, François Coindre, replaced André as the head of Brothers of the Sacred Heart.